peteroupc/peteroupc.github.io/randomgendoc.md

      |  The operations given here are not guaranteed to be "constant-time"
      |  (non-data-dependent and branchless) for all relevant inputs.
      |
-     |  Any copyright to this file is dedicated to the Public Domain, under
+     |  Any copyright to this file is released to the Public Domain.
+In case this is not
-     |  Creative Commons Zero version 1.0.
+     |  possible, this file is also licensed under Creative Commons Zero version 1.0.
      |
      |  Methods defined here:
      |